vdumoulin/morphing_faces/index.md

 Now things get hairy.
 What if \\( A \\) and \\( B \\) can take a great number of values?
-What if, instead of the toy example presented above, the bayesian network contains thousands of nodes with only a dozen of them that are observed?
+What if, instead of the toy example presented above, the bayesian network contains thousands of nodes, only a dozen of which are observed?
 The summation quickly becomes _untractable_, and this does not bode well: how can you maximize a quantity you cannot even evaluate?